Call for entries

 Advertising for pharmaceutical and related products and services aimed at the general public or at the medical profession.

-Including sportswear, swimwear, lingerie, shoes, socks, stockings, hats, gloves, eyewear, writing instruments, wrist watches, jewellery, luggage, hand bags, smoking materials and other portable accessories.
+Including sportswear, swimwear, lingerie, shoes, socks, stockings, hats, gloves, eyewear, writing instruments, wrist watches, jewelry, luggage, hand bags, smoking materials and other portable accessories.

 Paints, detergents, household cleaning products, air fresheners, insecticides, gardening equipment, plant foods, batteries, adhesives, food containers etc.

-Property, furniture, floor coverings, domestic appliances, kitchenware, televisions, home cinema, security systems, solar heating and all public utilities providing water, gas, electricity etc.
+Real estate services and development, furniture, floor coverings, domestic appliances, kitchenware, televisions, home cinema, security systems, solar heating etc.

 Computers and laptops, phones, tablets, media players, smart watches and wearable technology.

 All vehicles including SUVs and people carriers, trucks, vans motorcycles, ambulances and other service vehicles.
-Tyres, petrol, oil, spare parts and accessories, in-car entertainment, GPS etc.
+Tires, petrol, oil, spare parts and accessories, in-car entertainment, GPS etc.

-Telecoms service providers, broadband, postal and courier services, yellow pages, directory enquiries, schools, search engines, energy and utility providers.
+Telecoms service providers, broadband, postal and courier services, yellow pages, directory enquiries, schools and all utilities providing water, gas, electricity etc..
 (See category 19 for individual television channels and programs.)

 Airlines, railways, car rentals, cruises, tour operators, tourist boards, hotels, resorts, driving schools, and all forms of public transport.